ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 TODO

+# The Spring Boot Part

+Our Spring Boot application is small API which serves some heroes for the Angular application which we'll discuss further down.
+This is probably the easiest part to set up.
+But this is also where I see most people get really confused.

-# Azure Starters for Spring Boot
+## Azure Starters for Spring Boot

 If you want to set up Spring Boot as an OAuth Client, you could use the Azure Active Directory starter from the [Spring Initializr](https://start.spring.io/){:target="_blank" rel="noopener noreferrer"}.
 It's relatively hasle-free, given that you tweak some things left-and-right.
-But this is also where I see most people get really confused.
-What they actually want to do, is to configure their Spring Boot application as a Resource Server rather than an OAuth Client.
+However, we want to set up our Spring Boot application as a Resource Server (rather than an OAuth Client).
 For this, we will only use the `spring-boot-starter-oauth2-resource-server` dependency from Spring itself.
-This further limits our dependencies on Azure.
+This further limits our dependencies on the Microsoft libraries.

-## The Spring Boot Part
+## The Spring Boot Implementation

-Our dependecies will look like this:
+We start by adding some extra libraries to the existing application.
+Note that there are no versions defined as these should come from the Bill Of Materials (BOM).

 ```gradle
 // build.gradle